Josevi97/canvas/README.md

 6. Re style the PillBox component to make it more clean
 7. Panning should only work when a moving state is setted (context for current state)
 8. addComponent via method, in order to be able to create PillBoxes via consola (preparing the react parent communication)
+9. viewport context should store the extreme top, right, bottom, left
+10. setCameraPosition action to be able to center the camera

+11. zoom in / zoom out
+12. single and multiple (selecting box) selection

+*EXTRA: panning with right click panning